 Col de Tende (or Colle di Tenda) is a high mountain pass at an elevation of 1.870m (6,135ft) above the sea level, located in the Alps, on the border between France and Italy.
 In 7km this terrific road includes more than 48 hairpin turns.
 There are forts along the ridge line in both directions.
-It's one of the highest mountain passes of the Alps.
+It's one of the highest mountain roads of the Alps.

 The first part of the road is asphalted, but then turns into gravel and sand in a bumpy section full of hairpins half-way up.
 The pass separates the Maritime Alps from the Ligurian Alps.
 It connects Nice and Tende in Alpes-Maritimes with Cuneo in Piedmont.
 At the wheel of your hire car, this route will see you negotiate a quite thrilling route through a series of tunnels and cuttings across the Maritime Alps and into France.
 Open to all motorized vehicles, however, recommended for 4-wheel drive vehicles.